503Dev/mapache3d/docs/troubleshooting.rst

 .. rubric:: Slow WiFi

-If uploading or accessing mariner is too slow, the following might help:
+If uploading or accessing mapache is too slow, the following might help:

 * If you are powering your Raspberry Pi from a 5V pin on the printer's mainboard, try using an external power supply or a buck converter from the